These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Eligibility

-- Maine resident (for purposes other than education) for two years prior to matriculation at a dental school; and
+• Maine resident (for purposes other than education) for two years prior to the time you enter the above described program;

 Priority is given to eligible applicants with the greatest financial need and a demonstrated intent to practice primary dental care in an underserved area in Maine.
 Finalists may be required to participate in an interview.